elliesch/flipnslide/paper/paper.md

 around OoI, but addresses the issue of redundancy by applying a distinct transformation permutation to each overlapping tile.
 In this way, Flip-n-Slide avoids the overhead of recent tile combination approaches, which provide drawbacks at scale in large, real-world imagery where nearby degenerate classes could be too easily combined into a false super object in classification tasks.
-Table \ref{tab:compare} highlights features of Flip-n-Slide as compared to previous methods.
+Table 1 highlights features of Flip-n-Slide as compared to previous methods.

 | Method                             | DTS        | NPN        | IDS        | FCV        | NDR        |
 |------------------------------------|------------|------------|------------|------------|------------|